 - Visitors are welcomed from the pulpit, but are not asked to identify themselves publicly.
 (No “raise your hand if you’re new!”)

 - The first half of the service includes singing, prayers, and announcements; the second half includes the message or sermon and closing songs.

 SPC offers Sunday morning classes and/or childcare for ages infant through 12th grade, and periodic Adult Ministry classes.
 For more detailed class information, visit:

 - Mid High (6th-8th) Sunday Classes

 A map of classrooms may be viewed here.
 Of course, families are always welcome to worship together during the service.
 Our quiet room with a view to the Sanctuary and audio feed is available if you need to comfort a small child.

 We are centrally located on the Sammamish Plateau — and on Sunday, there's virtually no traffic!
 For a map and driving directions, click here.

 - For information about SPC or classrooms, stop by the Get Connected Center in the Sanctuary Hall.

-- Families with children ages 5th grade and younger will find information and a welcoming presence at our Children's Ministry Center in the Sanctuary Hall.
+- Families with children ages 5th grade and younger will find information and a welcoming presence at our Children's Ministry Table in the Sanctuary Hall.

 What help is available for those with disabilities or special needs?